Nineteenth AAAI/SIGAI Doctoral Consortium

 - July 27-28, 2014: Doctoral Consortium

-AAAI and ACM/SIGART invite students to apply for the Nineteenth AAAI/SIGART Doctoral Consortium.
+AAAI and ACM/SIGAI invite students to apply for the Nineteenth AAAI/SIGAI Doctoral Consortium.
 The Doctoral Consortium (DC) provides an opportunity for a group of Ph.D. students to discuss and explore their research interests and career objectives with a panel of established researchers in artificial intelligence.
 The consortium has the following objectives: (1) to provide a setting for mutual feedback on participants' current research and guidance on future research directions; (2) to develop a supportive community of scholars and a spirit of collaborative research; (3) to support a new generation of researchers by offering advice about academic, research, industrial, and non-traditional career paths; and (4) to contribute to the overall conference goals through interaction with other researchers and participation in conference events.

 The Doctoral Consortium will be held as a workshop on July 27-28, 2014, immediately before the start of the main AAAI conference.
 Student participants in the Doctoral Consortium will receive complimentary conference registration and a fixed allowance for travel/housing.
 Students will be expected to attend both days of the workshop in Quebec City.